BetaHydri/GetAdapterIDandName/readme.md

 # GetAdaptersIDsandNames.ps1

 This PowerShell script retrieves network adapter information and sets the interface metric for a specific adapter.
+E.g. this could be useful to find the PPP VPN adapter after the successful RASClient connect event 20224 and change afterwards the metric of this PPP Interface.
+For further information how routes are been priorized and calculated read: [Metric (microsoft-windows-tcpip-interfaces-interface-ipv4settings-metric)](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-tcpip-interfaces-interface-ipv4settings-metric)

 ## Usage